z3r0c10wn/wazuh-documentation/source/user-manual/reference/tools/ossec-logtest.rst

 .. note::

-    -v is the key option to troubleshoot a rule or decoder problem.
+  - v show more information about the rules, it is the key option to troubleshoot a rule or decoder problem.